One of your first tasks as a new contractor is to choose and open a business bank account.

 What do you need to open a bank account for your company?

-- The name and addresses of all company directors
+- The names and addresses of all company directors

 - Any previous names/addresses (if you’ve lived at your current address for under 3 years).